tewhatuora/api-standards/docs/api-publishing/08-ComplianceTesting.md

 ## Key Considerations of Compliance Testing
 API Providers should take the following key considerations into account when designing the compliance test:

-- Align Compliance Testing to business use cases, ensuring the process is easy to adopt
+- Align Compliance Testing to business use cases.
+This will help API consumers complete the compliance tests relevant to them

 - Provide clear instructions for executing tests and success criteria.
 [Gherkin syntax](https://cucumber.io/docs/gherkin/reference/)) provides a useful framework for structuring tests